Find out about the ways that degree classifications and differential levels of award are calculated, as well as results publication dates.

 For the vast majority of students, the total credit requirement for a degree with honours is 360.
 Some programmes are exceptions to this, usually because a professional or statutory body has different or additional requirements to enable it to accredit the award.
-A Student Adviser will be able to explain any differences if they apply to you.
+A Student Support Adviser will be able to explain any differences if they apply to you.

-Your Foundation degree contributes 240 credits towards the total of 360, and you take the remaining 120 credits in year 3.
+Your foundation degree contributes 240 credits towards the total of 360, and you take the remaining 120 credits in year 3.

 In the calculation, the best overall module marks for 100 credits achieved at level 3 are weighted three times those of the remaining 20 credits.